cctbx/cctbx_project/sphinx/index.rst

 interested developers, both academic and commercial.
 The entire community is invited to actively participate in the development of the code base.
-A sophisticated technical infrastructure that enables community based software development is provided by SourceForge_.
+A sophisticated technical infrastructure that enables community based software development is provided by GitHub_.
 This service is also free of charge and open to the entire world.

 The cctbx is designed with an open and flexible architecture to promote